By: Kaitlyn Templin

 In addition, we have seen an increase of third party and community-sponsored “shovel ready” sites within certain states.
 The term “shovel ready” broadly defines those commercial and industrial sites that have been preemptively prepared, from an environmental and engineering perspective, to attract new businesses by shortening new facility construction time.
 Programs like these will likely spur additional growth within the manufacturing industry.

 The Role of Environmental Due Diligence:

-Both buyers and sellers in this industry should waste no time preparing for the continued growth of M&A activity in manufacturing.
 As always, thorough due diligence, especially in the manufacturing sector, is a crucial element to realizing a successful transaction.
 In addition to traditional accounting and financial due diligence involved in an M&A transaction, the manufacturing and industrial sectors have several other unique dynamics that should be considered as part of a transaction.
 For example: